wbszhu/luzhang/content/authors/admin/_index.md

 ---

 ## About Me
 I am a research scientist with a Ph.D. in Animal Genetics, Breeding, and Reproduction from Huazhong Agricultural University.
-My academic journey has taken me across four prestigious institutions, where I have developed a robust expertise in 3D genomics, computational data analysis, and the development of advanced genomics technologies.
+My academic journey has taken me across four prestigious institutions, where I have developed robust expertise in 3D genomics, computational data analysis, and the development of advanced genomics technologies.

 My research focuses on single-cell multi-omics and spatial omics, aiming to uncover the intricate details of cellular contexts and interactions.
 I am particularly passionate about the emerging field of spatial genomics, which provides an additional dimension of spatial information, enhancing our understanding of complex biological systems.